-- I want to do a master in biomedical engineering (BME) at TUVienna, how should I proceed?
+- I want to do a master in biomedical engineering (BME) at TU Wien, how should I proceed?

-- Is the study totally in English or do I need some German skills?
+- Is the study completely in English or do I need some German skills?

 - How is the application procedure for the master working?

 - I came from outside and selected a major topic during the application.
 Can I switch the major topic?